githuanand/githuanand/README.md

 - 👋 Hey there, I am Anand Mohan Jha(githuanand)
-- 👀 ASPIRING SOFTWARE DEVELOPER
+- 👀 ASPIRING AI AND ML ENGINEER
 - 🌱 LEARNING NEW AND ADVANCED TECHNOLOGIES
 - 💞️ I’m looking to collaborate on new technologies
 - 📫 Feel Free to reach me out here is my e-mail:- aj1001194@gmail.com